fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 ### Validation

 As well as in GraphQL, the input is now validated using the validations defined in the mongoose schema.
-For handling possible validation errors in the schema, we must add an error-handling *try/catch* block to the *save* method.
+For handling possible validation errors in the schema, we must add an error-handling <code>try/catch</code> block to the <code>save</code> method.
 When we end up in the catch, we throw an exception [GraphQLError](https://www.apollographql.com/docs/apollo-server/data/errors/#custom-errors) with error code :

 ```js
 Mutation: {